matteeyao/apprenticeship/README.md

 * The board should have only have marks `[:x, :o]`

-* The board should have functionality to get a mark or undefined from a position as well as set that position to a mark
+* The board should have functionality to get a mark or undefined from a position on the board and mark that position

 * The board should have the functionality to check if a spot is taken or is empty